space-sh/file/README.md

 	Copy a file

 	Copies a file within same system.
+	This does not copy file from or to a remote system, use /cat/ and /pipewrite/
+	for that.

 ## /direxist/
-	Check if directory path exists
+	Check so a directory path does exist

+	If the directory does not exist, exit with error.

 ## /dirnotexist/
-	Check if directory path does not exist
+	Check so that a directory path does not exist

+	If the directory does exist, exit with error.

 ## /fileexist/
-	Check if a file path exists
+	Check so a file path does exist

+	If the file does not exist, exit with error.

 ## /filenotexist/
-	Check if a file path does not exist
+	Check so a file path does not exist

+	If the file does exist, exit with error.

 ## /getpermissions/